Nattywise/Nkosinathi/README.md

-# Bank Basic API Test Documentation
+#Basic Bank API Test Documentation

 The API is build in .Net core 3.1 and it is using entity framework with the in memory database.